gowrishankar356/MiniERP/README.md

 ## Database:

-- Designed and Configured a database using PostgreSQL which consits of 20+ tables.
+- Designed and Configured a database using PostgreSQL which consists of 20+ tables.
 - Created indexes to optimize the querying time and procedures for CRUD operations for each table.
 - Used those procedures to implement RESTful APIs using ExpressJS and NodeJS.
 - Below is one of the example procedure configured to retrieve employee details.